The minimum standard of energy efficiency of certain non-domestic rented property is a rating of E or above

 There is also an exemption when a person becomes a landlord suddenly, due to one of the circumstances below, and it would be inappropriate or unreasonable to be required to comply immediately:

-From April 2023, a landlord can also use this exemption if, when purchasing an interest in the property, it was let on an existing tenancy.
+A landlord can also use this exemption if, when purchasing an interest in the property, it was let on an existing tenancy.
 This exemption lasts for six months.

 All exemptions must be registered on the national PRS Exemptions Register (PRS meaning 'private rented sector').

-Landlords can self-certify their exemptions and the register will be monitored by local authorities as an enforcement tool, and also by BEIS to monitor the impact of the legislation.
+Landlords can self-certify their exemptions and the register will be monitored by local authorities as an enforcement tool, and also by DESNZ to monitor the impact of the legislation.
 There is public access to some information, including addresses of properties where exemptions have been registered, names of landlords (except where the landlord is an individual), the nature of the exemptions, as well as valid EPCs for properties.

 In order to register, landlords will need to have details of the address of the property, which exemptions are to be registered and a valid EPC for the property.
 Depending on the exemption sought, the landlord will also need any expert advice or reports in writing that provide evidence to support the reason for the exemption.